stealthBS/demo1-repo/AI notes.md

 Use AI tools to increase productivity, learn more skills with : less effort - less time - ease, make AI as your assistant/copilot and make AI to use your work smartly & smoothly just by giving it accurate/proper prompt.
 Here we can understand something like : Google is like Library then ChatGPT is like Librarian.

+Take a moment to think about one new skill you've always wanted to grow, maybe it's storytelling, data analysis, public speaking, or design thinking.
+Now imagine having a coach who can help you explore that skill through real time feedback, curated resources, and step by step guidance.
+That's how AI can serve as your personal coach, your practice partner, your second brain, and your creative collaborator all in one.
+Focus on strengthening your critical thinking, emotional intelligence, creative problem solving, adaptability, leadership, and communication.

 ---